HDB Financial Services IPO Review - Issue Date, Price, GMP, Subscription, Allotment, Lot Size, and Details

 Underwriting follows a hybrid model: centralized systems for small-ticket, short-tenure consumer loans, and localized assessments for larger, long-tenure loans under Enterprise Lending and Asset Finance.
 With seasoned loan performance through multiple credit cycles and tech-enabled processes, the company consistently maintains strong asset quality and low credit costs amid rapid growth.

+As of March 31, 2025, the company have total 60,432 permanent employees.
 The Bankers to the Company are State Bank of India and HDFC Bank Limited.

 INDUSTRY ANALYSIS